-- The basic technical specification of the vehicle must be presented to the MSA Technical Delegate for approval prior to work commencing, and the approval will be recorded in the Technical Passport. - 2) Once the basic application has been approved, amendments will only be allowed by the Evolution of the Type (ET) process. (see 912.0.) - 3) The body type must comply with the definition of a Production Car, or Touring car as per FIA Appendix J Article 251, or an homologated rally car. - 4) No additional wings or spoilers are allowed unless used on the original model, and will require NRC approval. - 5) Fiberglass is permitted for non-structural panels, except for passenger doors and roof skin. - 6) Once the engine has been approved by the Technical Delegate, it may only be changed or modified by means of the Evolution of the Type process. - 7) Only standard manufacturer H pattern, Sequential, Dogbox, Close ratio gearboxes may be used.
-Shift assist gearboxes, utilizing Automatic, Hydraulic or Electric Actuators will not be allowed. - 8) The suspension is free, but the mounting points and type must conform to the original design and mountings, and/or homologated changes carried out during the competition history of the rally car in its era. - 9) Windows of 4mm Polycarbonate complying with LEXAN F2000 standard, or equivalent is permitted for the side and rear windows. - 10) Roof vents are optional.

-911.5 NRC 5, the class is open to the following Two-Wheel Drive Vehicles:
+- i) The basic technical specification of the vehicle must be presented to the MSA Technical Delegate for approval prior to work commencing, and the approval will be recorded in the Technical Passport. - ii) Once the basic application has been approved, amendments will only be allowed by the Evolution of the Type (ET) process. (see SSR 912) - The body type must comply with the definition of a Production Car, or Touring car as per FIA Appendix J Article 251, or a homologated rally car. - iv) No additional wings or spoilers are allowed unless used on the original model and will require NRC approval. - v) Fiberglass is permitted for non-structural panels, except for passenger doors and roof skin. - Once the engine has been approved by the Technical Delegate, it may only be changed or modified by means of the Evolution of the Type process. - vii) Only standard manufacturer H pattern, Sequential, Dogbox, Close ratio gearboxes may be used.
+Shift assist gearboxes, utilizing Automatic, Hydraulic or Electric Actuators will not be allowed. - viii) The suspension is free, but the mounting points and type must conform to the original design and mountings, and/or homologated changes carried out during the competition history of the rally car in its era. - Windows of 4mm Polycarbonate complying with LEXAN F2000 standard, or equivalent is permitted for the side and rear windows. - x) Roof vents are optional. - 911.3.
+NRC 3, the class is open to the following Two-Wheel Drive Vehicles: - 911.3.1.
+Vehicles fully compliant FIA Appendix J Art 260, applicable to Rally 5, and 260B applicable to Rally 5 kit. - 911.3.1 R2N 1600 NA, the class is open to vehicles complying with FIA Appendix J Article 260 R2B as amended by the NRC Technical Panel.